-Both definite and indefinite articles are very useful to talk about different topics in the language.
+Both definite and indefinite articles in Spanish are very useful to talk about different topics in the language.
 Using articles correctly does make a big difference in a real conversation.
 Spanish indefinite articles are called LOS ARTICULOS INDEFINIDOS and they are the equivalent to AN, A and SOME in English.
-This lesson will show you several examples of how and when to use the 4 Spanish indefinite articles.
+This lesson will show you several examples of sentences using indefinite articles plus exercises to practice this topic.
 Let’s start…

-We will begin the lesson by watching a video with the vocabulary for animals in Spanish used along with the four Spanish indefinite articles.
-While watching this short vide, try to figure out the basic rules to use them by yourself and make sure to stick until the end of the video to learn some new vocabulary as well.
+We will begin the lesson by watching a video with the vocabulary for animals in Spanish used along indefinite articles in Spanish.
+While watching this short video, try to figure out the basic rules to use them by yourself and make sure to stick until the end of the video to learn some new vocabulary as well.

-How to use Spanish indefinite articles in sentences
+How to make sentences using indefinite articles in Spanish

-LOS ARTÍCULOS INDEFINIDOS or Spanish indefinite articles are related to the number and gender nouns, but they do not refer to one noun specifically.
+LOS ARTÍCULOS INDEFINIDOS or indefinite articles in Spanish are used to designate a non-unique object from a group.
 To put it differently, the definite article “EL” in “El perro azul” tells that we are talking about a specific “blue dog”, perhaps the only blue one in a group of dogs.
-On the other hand, if we said “Un perro azul” using one of the four Spanish indefinite articles, then it could be any “blue dog” from any place or group, not one in specific.
+On the other hand, if we said “Un perro azul” using one of the indefinite articles in Spanish, then it could be any “blue dog” from any place or group, not one in specific.
+As you can imagine, these articles are related to the number (singular/plural) and gender (masculine/feminine) of nouns.

 Let’s discuss another example.
 In the sentence “La cocina está sucia” (The kitchen is dirty), LA COCINA refers to an object previously known by both speakers.
 However, if we said “Una cocina está sucia”, then we would not clearly state which of all kitchens is dirty.
 Notice that we will use the article “UN” for masculine nouns like “PERRO”, and “UNA” for feminine nouns like “COCINA”.
-Here is a chart showing the four Spanish indefinite articles and how they should agree with the noun’s gender and number.
+Here are some examples of sentences using indefinite articles in Spanish.
+Notice how they agree with the noun’s gender and number.

 UNA (feminine/singular) – Tengo una computadora.